 If you’ve been following tech news lately, you may have heard that Facebook is actively working to develop a new cryptocurrency called Libra.
 If all goes according to plan, this new digital currency will allow users to purchase items and send money with almost no fees.

-While there’s still so much to learn about this project, we’ve compiled a beginner’s guide to Libra, which can help you have a better understanding of how this new cryptocurrency could become the future of money.
+There’s a lot to learn about this new project.
+So we’ve compiled a beginner’s guide to Libra to help you have a better understanding of how this new cryptocurrency could become the future of money.

 What Is Libra?